nerc-project/nerc-docs/docs/get-started/allocation/project-and-allocation-review.md

 Then an automated email notification will be sent to the PI and all users on the allocation that have enabled email notifications.

+## Cost Associated with Expired Allocations

+Currently, a project will continue to be able to utilize **expired** allocations.
+So this will continue to incur **costs** for you.
+In the future, we plan to change this behavior so expired allocations will result in its associated VMs/pods not to start and possibly having associated active VMs/pods to cease running.

 ---